muhme/joomla-branches-tester/README.md

 scripts/test system
 ```

-:fairy: To protect you, the first step `Installation.cy.js` of the Joomla System Tests
+:fairy: <i>"To protect you, the first step `Installation.cy.js` of the Joomla System Tests
   is excluded in the automated tests if you run all test specs.
   If you run the installation, this can lead to inconsistencies
-  between the file system and the database, as the Joomla database will be recreated.
+  between the file system and the database, as the Joomla database will be recreated.</i>

 Some more optional arguments for System Tests are: